timschneiderxyz/dotfiles/README.md

   - Viewing: Show most recent message at the top → `true`
 - **Chrome:**
   - Adjust settings for all profiles
-  - Install extensions: Bitwarden, Linkding
+  - Install extensions: Obsidian Web Clipper, Linkding, Bitwarden

 ## Other